rerun-io/rerun-docs/docs/getting-started/examples.md

 ![car example>](/docs-media/car1.png)

-A very simple 2D car is drawn using OpenCV, and a depth image is simulated to create a point cloud.
+A very simple 2D car is drawn using OpenCV, and a depth image is simulated and logged as a point cloud.

 ```bash
 pip install -r examples/car/requirements.txt